Here's How Much Taylor Swift Is Really Worth

 Swift’s net worth goes far beyond her music.
 She has a long-term partnership with Diet Coke, a very successful merch store, and a Netflix documentary that’s rumored to have made her millions.

-Plus, Swift has a real estate portfolio of $84 (£64.90) million, ranging from a $25 (£19.31) million mansion in Beverly Hills to her $20 (£15.45) million penthouse in NYC’s Tribeca neighbourhood (which was formerly owned by Lord of the Rings director Peter Jackson).
-She’s also rumoured to have a townhouse and a condo in the same neighbourhood, because of course she needs a lot of space for her girl squad and all her cats.
+Plus, Swift has a real estate portfolio of $84 million, ranging from a $25 million mansion in Beverly Hills to her $20 million penthouse in NYC’s Tribeca neighborhood (which was formerly owned by Lord of the Rings director Peter Jackson).
+She’s also rumored to have a townhouse and a condo in the same neighborhood, because of course she needs a lot of space for her girl squad and all her cats.

 Advertisement